kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

     Read request → append request body as content to a node
 {% endcenter %}

-Both are interesting ideas, nut looking at both notice that they have constraints and still areas to improve performance.
+Both are interesting ideas, but looking at both notice that they have constraints and still areas to improve performance.
 For Prism, I wanted to capitalize on some of the benefits of rendering on the server but in a more flexible and low runtime way.

 ### Prism server components